 Diane is regularly sought-after by the media, the research community, and academia for her opinions on issues relating to reproductive rights and gestational surrogacy.
-In addition, Diane fields questions as the legal expert on the widely read “Ask Attorney Diane Hinson, Esq.” forum on the popular surromomsonline.com website.
+In addition, for many years, Diane fielded questions as the legal expert on the widely read “Ask Attorney Diane Hinson, Esq.” forum on the popular surromomsonline.com website.

 Diane has written about surrogacy in the metropolitan DC area as well as nationwide.
-Creative Family Connections prepared the first-ever interactive map of surrogacy law by state as it is practiced across America, and also prepared gender-neutral Maryland legislation that was introduced in February 2013 and that is supported by attorneys who work in the the field, medical doctors, HRC, Family Equality Council, and other groups.
+Under Diane’s direction and authorship, Creative Family Connections prepared the first-ever interactive map of surrogacy law by state called The US Surrogacy Law Map™. as it is practiced across America.

 Opening CFC’s doors to gay clientele was simply a non-issue for Diane.
 She abhors discrimination of any type, and she has close friends and family who are gay – her best male friend in law school, her brother-in-law who is also her son’s godfather, and gay friends with adopted children who were her mentors while she was adopting.
 She has seen first-hand, therefore, that everyone can make a wonderful parent.
 To this end, Diane is a regular guest teacher on the topic of surrogacy for same-sex parents at the “Maybe Baby” class for the LGBT community in Washington DC (formerly sponsored by the Whitman Walker Clinic and currently sponsored by Rainbow Families DC).
 She is passionate about creating opportunities for parents of all types to build families, and this consistently comes across in her presentations and in her representation of single and same-sex clients.